Leipsic High School

 Leipsic High School is a public high school in Leipsic, Ohio.
 It is the only high school in the Leipsic Local Schools district.
 The district provides education to students in the following townships within Putnam County: most of Van Buren, parts of Liberty and Palmer, and small sections of Blanchard and Ottawa.
 Municipalities in the district include Leipsic, Belmore, and West Leipsic.

 The mascot for Leipsic High School is the Vikings.
 It is similar in appearance to the Minnesota Vikings of the National Football League.
 Leipsic Vikings school colors are gold, purple, and white.
-They are a member of the Northwest Conference as well as the Putnam County League.